deankoch/rasterbc_src/src_fids.knit.md

 fids.sf = sf::st_read(cfg$out$fname$shp)
 ```

-Next we rasterize the contents, producing (for each combination of year, species, severity code) a numeric layer
+Next, rasterize the contents, producing (for each combination of year, species, severity code) a numeric layer
-indicating the proportion of the area in each grid cell covered by a pest damage polygon (total size ??
-MB).
+indicating the proportion of the area in each grid cell covered by a pest damage polygon (total size 4.5 GB).
-This is a lot of processing: **expect the following chunk to take around 8-12 hours to complete**.
+This is a lot of processing: **expect the following chunk to take around 12-16 hours to complete**.

-Note that `raster::removeTmpFiles` seems to not work in loops, and so there is a real possibility of filling up
+I find that `raster::removeTmpFiles` is sometimes not working in loops, so there is a possibility of accumulating lots of
-the default temp directory drive (with temporary '.gri' files) until it's full, even with large hard drives.
-To avoid
+temporary '.gri' files in the default temp directory drive (created when `raster` objects are manipulated in memory).
+This
+will quickly fill up a hard drive.
+These files are automatically deleted upon ending the R session, but not during the loop.
-this we can set the tempfiles directory explicitly and empty it at the end of each loop
+To avoid this problem, within each loop, I set the tempfiles directory explicitly and delete it at the end.

 ```r